 Think your standard homeowner’s insurance policy covers personal injuries?
 Think again.
 Standard homeowner’s coverage has your back for bodily injury and property damages that don’t involve an automobile or aren’t business-related.
 (Note: some HO-5 level homeowner’s policies do include PI coverage as standard-issue, but unless you have an extremely high-end piece of property, you probably don’t have HO-5 level coverage.)

-However, the typical homeowner’s insurance policy does not cover personal injury issues – which can include stuff like false arrest, wrongful eviction or entry, invasion or violation of privacy, and yes, slander and defamation.
+However, the typical homeowner’s insurance policy does not cover personal injury issues – which can include things like false arrest, wrongful eviction or entry, invasion or violation of privacy, and yes, slander and defamation.
 But add a personal liability endorsement, and your homeowner’s coverage extends to any emotional damages you might be sued for.
 Typically, such an endorsement will also pay the legal costs of defending yourself in the event of a law suit.

 In the realm of costs, a personal injury endorsement is a cheap addition to your homeowners’ or renter’s policy – unlikely to add more than a few dollars a year to your premium.